Gaweringo/dotfiles/config/nvim/Readme.md

 - [X] Check if bmessages.nvim is needed, if Snacks has a Snacks.notifier.show_history() or so (note bmessages shows more messages than snacks notifier.
 Check if that's needed) Bmessages is nice
+    - [ ] Save bmessages from the linux install and recreate it as a plugin in plugin/
 - [X] Look into `vim.snippet` [blink.cmp section about snipptes](https://cmp.saghen.dev/configuration/snippets)
 - [X] Look into how to close some windows automatically if they are the last ones. e.g. DapView and DapWidgets, .. (edgy.nvim can do this)
 - [ ] Tab term (terminal in new tab) and set up some chansend() actions for it